adityak74/reddit-scraper-and-analyzer/README.md

 Reddit Data Analysis Project
 ============================

-This project contains Apache Airflow DAGs for scraping, processing, and analyzing Reddit data, with a focus on the "eb_1a" subreddit.
+This project contains Apache Airflow DAGs for scraping, processing, and analyzing Reddit data, with a focus on the "programming" subreddit.
 The analysis leverages DuckDB for storage and querying, and integrates LLM-based sentiment and topic analysis using the Airflow AI SDK with Ollama.

 Project Structure
 -----------------